Kiss the Bride (2002 film): Reception

+The film has a 33% critics's rating from 6 reviews on review aggregator website Rotten Tomatoes.

 Ronnie Scheib of Variety wrote the film feels "less a celebration of warm, touchy-feely Italian culture than an unoriginal putdown of contemporary American (read New York/Hollywood) mores".
 He added that the acting is uneven; though he singled out Shire, Young, Flanery, and Milano.
 Of the latter, he wrote, "Milano as a lesbian in love with Toni, effortlessly commands the screen as she tells off her lover for using her to shock the family".

 David Nusair or Reel Film Reviews was more positive, writing "Parise does such an effective job of establishing all these characters" and that she is "able to make all of this seem fresh, despite the fact that this is the sort of tale we've seen countless times before (ie My Big Fat Greek Wedding)".